josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 Add a CSS rule for the hover state of the div and use the transform property to scale the div element to 1.1 times its original size when a user hovers over it.

 The size of the div element should scale 1.1 times when the user hovers over it.

+# Applied Visual Design: Use the CSS Transform Property skewX to Skew an Element Along the X-Axis
+The next function of the transform property is skewX(), which skews the selected element along its X (horizontal) axis by a given degree.

+The following code skews the paragraph element by -32 degrees along the X-axis.

+p {
+  transform: skewX(-32deg);
+}
+Skew the element with the id of bottom by 24 degrees along the X-axis by using the transform property.

+The element with id bottom should be skewed by 24 degrees along its X-axis.